romainbellande/t3-poc/README.md

 1. Run `pnpm authentik:setup` to create the initial user.
 2. Use the wizards button to create a new application with a provider.
 Setup using the explicit authentication flow.

+### Shadcn

+Shadcn is a library of pre-built headlesscomponents that can be used to build the UI.

+Run `npx shadcn@canary add your_component` to install the component.

 ## Todo